asaikali/remote-mcp-protocol/compose-design.md

 ## Constraint 7 - Custom Commands

-- `clean` command has no docker compose equivalent - it cleans all volumes and networks associated with the compose file
+- `clean` command has no docker compose equivalent - it stops containers and removes volumes and networks
-- `clean` follows same profile behavior: if you run `clean` it applies to the default profile, otherwise it applies to whatever profiles you pass in
+- `clean` follows same profile behavior as other commands:
+  - `compose clean` applies to default profile only
+  - `compose clean all` applies to all profiles
+  - `compose clean postgres` applies to postgres profile only
+- **Clean command scope**: Removes volumes and networks defined in compose.yaml for the specified profile(s) - Docker Compose automatically manages which resources belong to the project
 - `status` command prints out all key connection information developers need to connect to services from their apps or access them via UI (uses the `status.*` label system)
 - `profiles` command lists all available profiles (convenience command, same category as status)
 - The reserved "all" profile works with all commands: `compose status all`, `compose clean all`, etc.